Invarion/invarion-docs/docs/rapidpath/object-properties-and-transformations/resizing-objects.md

 **To resize with the resize handles:**

 - Select the item you wish to resize.
 - Drag either of the resize handles to stretch or shrink the object.
-(If you hold **SHIFT** while you resize, the length to width ratio of your object will be maintained).
+(If you hold **Shift** while you resize, the length to width ratio of your object will be maintained).

     ![Resize_Handles_rail](./assets/Resize_Handles_rail.png)